 - What contribution to the field does the author state s/he has made?

-Long ago, when you learned how to write a perfect research paper, that your first draft would never be your last.
+Long ago, when you learned how to write a research paper, that your first draft would never be your last.
 The same holds true for any piece of writing you craft for submission to an instructor.
 The research abstract is no different.
 Your first draft is just that.
-Be certain that you read it carefully, revise it, and ensure that it is polished piece before you turn it in.
+Be certain that you read it carefully, revise it, and ensure that it is the polished piece before you turn it in.

 Research Papers and Research Abstracts – When You Need Some Help